"Yammer says we can't customize our network."

 By utilizing the following administrative features to modify the network's appearance, you can make Yammer (nearly) look and feel like your other corporate tools.

-- Custom Masthead Design - upload your company logo, imagery, or choose colors that match your branding to visually signal that your Yammer network is "official."
+Custom Masthead Design for external networks - upload your company logo, imagery, or choose colors that match your branding to visually signal that your Yammer network is "official."
+For internal networks, you can upload your logo and choose from a palette of colors and patterns to theme your group.

 - Company Resources and Official Content - add important links and documents to the Company Resources area of Yammer, giving employees a one-stop-shop to find official data (like the 401k plan) or the intranet homepage.